-With the gig economy thriving, and tenures at an all-time low, employee turnover is a common, and expensive, part of talent management.
+With the gig economy thriving, and tenures at an all-time low, employee turnover is a common and expensive part of talent management.
 Some estimates put the cost of employee turnover at 100% - 150% of the incumbent’s salary.
-When taking into account job board advertising, interviewing, and onboarding a new employee, the costs can be as much as 200% of an employee’s annual salary.
+When considering job board advertising, interviewing, and onboarding a new employee, the costs can be as much as 200% of an employee’s annual salary.

-For all the best-laid-succession plans, more often than not, regretful employee turnover sees organizations disrupted, remaining team members overworked, engagement on the decline, and people leaders frazzled.
+For all the best-laid-succession plans, regretful employee turnover often sees organizations disrupted, remaining team members overworked, engagement on the decline, and people leaders frazzled.

-Knowing who will leave your company and when is a powerful insight, however, predicting why employees leave can be complicated.
+Knowing who will leave your company and when is a powerful insight.
+However, predicting why employees leave can be complicated.
 This is why we’re proud to announce a new predictive analytics capability within Culture Amp.
-Within the platform, you’ll see which employees are most at risk of leaving, and more importantly, the reasons why, so you can take immediate action to improve employee retention.
+Using the platform, you’ll see which employees are most at risk of leaving and, more importantly, why, so you can take immediate action to improve employee retention.

 Forecasting employee turnover with predictive analytics

-Since our founding in 2011, we’ve collected insights from over 4,500 companies globally.
-As with any machine learning technology, the predictions you can make are only as good as the data that you can feed in.
+Since Culture Amp's founding in 2011, we’ve collected insights from over 6,000 companies globally.
+As with any machine learning technology, your predictions are only as good as the data you can feed in.
 Culture Amp has the richest collection of insights across the employee experience, from the candidate experience to employee engagement to performance.
-Through this update, we are giving companies predictive capabilities normally reserved for those with large in-house people analytics or data science teams.
+This update gives companies predictive capabilities usually reserved for those with large in-house people analytics or data science teams.

 Auto Trader reduces turnover and saves £486,000

-The People and Culture team at Auto Trader used Culture Amp to better understand why people leave the company.
-This feedback helps to identify future areas for improvement and has reduced employee turnover and its related costs.
+The People and Culture team at Auto Trader used Culture Amp to understand better why people leave the company.
+This feedback helps identify future areas for improvement and has reduced employee turnover and related costs.

 As with most companies, employee turnover is really disruptive for us, especially when we operate such a lean model.
 Every employee that leaves is a significant loss for our business.